 Watch below as Juan breaks down the Donkey Jaw and dives into the history of the unique instrument…

-Within this Get Authentic series, we were delighted to be able to highlight some of the remarkable global talents that we work with.
-Constantly learning from, and inspired by, musical communities, styles, and genres around the world, we work collaboratively with composers, artists, and musicians to create meaningful albums that resonate not only in production quality but reflect the true nature of the inspiration behind them.
+Within our Get Authentic series, we are delighted to be able to highlight some of the remarkable global talents that we work with.
+Constantly learning from, and inspired by, musical communities, styles, genres and cultures around the world.
+We work collaboratively with composers, artists, and musicians to create meaningful albums that resonate not only in production quality but reflect the true nature of the inspiration behind them.